predictivetechnologysystems/MachineTrader-Community/README.md

 <img width="530" alt="Screen Shot 2022-10-12 at 7 54 29 AM" src="https://user-images.githubusercontent.com/79699033/195339513-38db9d28-0fe9-4d70-bb51-08a4df3bef30.png">

-# Install a Utilities Flow that contains tables for storing sub portfolios, orders, and export to csv files
+# Install a Utilities Flow that contains tables for storing sub portfolios, orders, and exporting to csv files

 Download json file "Utilities.json" and import to your instance.